perldude/perldude/README.md

 I wrote a bulk-faxing system to send out confirmations for airlines and hotels, a printing company, and on and on...
+I have even been a QA engineer and a manager.

 All that time it was Unix and Linux.
 Writing C programs up until the dotcom era, then it was Perl.